sourcegraph/scip/Readme.md

 This repository includes:

 - A [protobuf schema for SCIP](./scip.proto).
-- Rich Go bindings for SCIP: This includes many utility functions to help build tooling on top of SCIP.
+- Rich Go and Rust bindings for SCIP: These include many utility functions to help build tooling on top of SCIP.
-- Auto-generated bindings for TypeScript, Rust and Haskell.
+- Auto-generated bindings for TypeScript and Haskell.
-- The [`scip` CLI](./docs/CLI.md) makes SCIP indexes a breeze to work with.
+- The [`scip` CLI](./docs/CLI.md), which makes SCIP indexes a breeze to work with.

 If you're interested in better understanding the motivation behind SCIP,